 To submit a nomination for the award, please use the awards nomination portal.
 Please note that:

-• A single PDF containing the nomination package must be submitted through the portal to complete the submission by October 30, 2023.
+- A single PDF containing the nomination package must be submitted through the portal to complete the submission by November 11, 2024 (one week after the registration deadline).
 The PDF should contain the following:

 Selection Process